 Obviously, as a landlord with a rental property, you want to accommodate your tenants in any way possible, regardless of their circumstances.
 But how can you discover if a potential renter is disabled?
 It’s like navigating a minefield to manage a situation like this and thus requires caution to proceed.

 If a person’s impairment is clear and their request relates to that condition, you should grant it immediately.
-If it isn’t clear how the request relates to their handicap, only then can you ask for further details about it.
+If it isn’t clear how the request relates to their handicap, you can only ask for further details about it.
 If a person’s impairment is NOT apparent, you may request verification to affirm that the requested accommodation is related to the person’s disability.
 The provision of this can be made by a physician, peer support group, non-medical service organization, or other trustworthy third party.
 It is not proper to ask for medical records.

 Not all people who have impairments will ask for reasonable accommodation.
 The right to request or receive a reasonable accommodation or reasonable modification is, however, a fundamental human right that all people with disabilities have access to at all times.